Latest Information on Coronavirus Regulations

 Travelling to Germany

-Please check beforehand whether you will enter Germany from a designated area of variant of concern or a high incidence area.
+Please check beforehand whether you will enter Germany from a designated area of variant of concern or whether you have spent some time in such an area up to 10 days before entering Germany.
 The relevant information can be found on the following website: Robert-Koch-Institut

 Travellers from areas of variants of concern